ytti/oxidized/docs/Configuration.md

 ## SSH Proxy Command

 Oxidized can `ssh` through a proxy as well.
-To do so we just need to set `ssh_proxy` variable with the proxy host information.
+To do so we just need to set `ssh_proxy` variable with the proxy host information and optionally set the `ssh_proxy_port` with the SSH port if it is not listening no port 22.

 This can be provided on a per-node basis by mapping the proper fields from your source.

-An example for a `csv` input source that maps the 4th field as the `ssh_proxy` value.
+An example for a `csv` input source that maps the 4th field as the `ssh_proxy` value and the 5th field as `ssh_proxy_port`.

 ```yaml
 ...